The Motes

 Burning Blue

-a small nation’s worth of mana batteries and Tho-Coast gyromanics, it is equipped with an experimental device that allows it to siphon power directly from the Soulgate—the energy field at the edge of the atmosphere that shields Crudilex from the roiling chaos beyond.
-Rising to that airless altitude, into the cold, thin, swirling atmosphere of the upper dome, Burning Blue can deploy its siphon attaching to the soulgate and theoretically repower itself indefinitely.
+siphon power directly from the Soulgate, the energy field at the edge of the atmosphere that shields Crudilex from the roiling chaos beyond.
+Rising to that airless altitude, into the cold, thin, swirling atmosphere of the upper dome, Burning Blue can deploy its siphon to attach to the soulgate and theoretically repower itself indefinitely.

 Ironclad vagabond port-class airship